deepshamenghani/guess-the-slang/README.md

 - Game continues if remaining players ≥ minimum
 - If all players drop, game auto-transitions to Final Standings with last-known scores

-**Tradeoff accepted:** No rejoin mechanism.
-If you leave, you're out.
-This is a tradeoff I'd revisit — see "What I'd Do Differently" below.

 ### 10. Transfer Host as an escape hatch

 What if the host has to leave?